 Measure 3: Bus Stop Safety & Comfort

 Increase the percentage of bus stops that have turnouts or shelters set back at least five feet from the curb from 30.5% in 2016 to 75% by 2025.

 Setting bus stops back five feet from the curb can help people feel more comfortable while using our transit system on roads with speeds of 35 mph or higher.
 These changes to infrastructure could help improve the safety of bus riders waiting for a bus and boost ridership by providing a more comfortable bus stop environment.
-In 2016, 30.5% of bus stops on city streets had been set back at least five feet; by 2017, that number increased to 40.2%.
+In 2016, 30.5% of bus stops on city streets had been set back at least five feet.
+By July 1, 2018, that number increased to 40.3%.
 Click here for the full interactive map view.